beach1208/Nagisa-Kojima.com/README.md

 ### 3. Wireframing

-- I usually use a software either Adobe XD or Sketch for wireframing.
+- I like to use a software either Adobe XD or Sketch for wireframing.

 ### 4. Design